What happens after I lodge my application?

 - invite you to comment on any information that we consider would be the reason, or a part of the reason, for not changing the decision under review

 - invite you to nominate other persons who could give evidence or suggest other evidence or materials we might obtain.

 We might make a decision without inviting you to a hearing if the case can be decided in your favour based on the information we have.

 The hearing is an opportunity for you to present information and talk about why you disagree with the decision under review.

-Note: The average is the sum of all processing days divided by the number of cases processed.
-The median is the middle value of days, that is, the number of processing days which half of the cases exceeded and which half of the cases fell below.
+- The average is the median for the cases finalised in the period: that is, the number of days which half of the cases exceeded and which half of the cases fell below.